 Each type of car insurance claim is different because each claim recovers different benefits (or compensation, or damages).
-Each type of insurance claim also has its own specific rules for filing an auto insurance claim against someone.
+Each type of insurance claim also has its own specific rules for filing an auto insurance claim against someone in Michigan.

-How to file an auto insurance claim against someone for No-Fault benefits
+How to file an auto insurance claim against someone in Michigan for No-Fault benefits

 Here is what you need to know: